 Can Weight Loss Make You Taller?
-And Will Your Feet Shrink?
+And Will Your Feet Shrink when you lose weight?

-Losing weight brings plenty of changes to your body, but could it also add a few inches to your height or make your feet smaller?
+Losing weight brings plenty of changes to your body, but could it also add a few inches to your height or make your feet shrink when you lose weight?
+That’s right, feet shrink when you lose weight, not for everyone, but for many!
 It sounds odd at first, but these are common questions among people on a weight loss journey.
 After all, when your entire body starts shedding extra pounds, it’s natural to wonder if your height or shoe size might experience some adjustments too.

-This post looks into the relationship between weight loss, height, and foot size.
-You’ll learn what science has to say about these surprising weight-loss effects, so grab your favourite brew, kick your feet up, and let’s sort this out together.
+This post looks into the relationship between weight loss, height, and if your feet shrink when you lose weight.
+I’ll share the science behind these surprising weight-loss effects, so grab your favourite brew, kick your feet up, and let’s sort this out together.

 Overweight woman looking to lose weight